ipatch/kegcop_web_api/README.md

-== README
+# README - KegCop-Web

-This README would normally document whatever steps are necessary to get the application up and running.
+This README contains steps that are necessary to get the application up and running.

-Things you may want to cover:

 * Ruby version
 - The Ruby version running on the server is ruby 2.0.0p353